opensearch-project/sql/docs/dev/Pagination-v2.md

 Processing of an Initial Query Request has few extra steps comparing versus processing a regular Query Request:
 1. Query validation with `CanPaginateVisitor`.
 This is required to validate whether incoming query can be paged.
 This also activate legacy engine fallback mechanism.
 2. `Serialization` is performed by `PlanSerializer` - it converts Physical Query Plan into a cursor, which could be used query a next page.
-3Traversal of Physical Query Plan to get total hits, which is required to properly fill response to a user.

 ```mermaid
 sequenceDiagram